 An advantage of using a data-only eSIM is that eSIM technology allows an eSIM to operate alongside the sim card from your home network so you can receive calls and text messages on your home number.
 However, this does mean that you’re also paying either high roaming charges or paying for a roaming package in order to do this.

-While you can’t sign up for a pay-as-you-go mobile plan with a UK-based network, US-based Airalo’s Uki Mobile service is an option if you are happy with a data-only service.
-Although this does have some disadvantages, it can work well for some people; particularly if you combine it with a roaming package as this lets you receive calls on your home network while also avoiding limitations on data access on the roaming packages provided by your home mobile provider.
+While you can’t sign up for a standard pay-as-you-go UK mobile plan that includes both calls and data there are a couple of data-only options available including Ubigi which has very good data-only plans for use in the UK that you can use either on your phone or a data-only device such as an iPad.
+Although this does have some disadvantages, it can work well for some people; particularly if you combine it with a VoIP phone service like Skype or with a roaming package that lets you receive calls on your home network while also avoiding limitations on data access on the roaming packages provided by your home mobile provider.

 Because of limitations with the included call allowance in many roaming packages, it’s a good idea to use a VoIP calling service wherever possible for your outbound calls.
 This can include services such as Apple Facetime and the calling features within Microsoft Teams as well as services like Rebtel and Skype that have plans that allow you to call regular phone numbers.